FabioTaccani/FabioTaccani.github.io/_pages/research.md

 I am also interested in conformal field theory, vertex operator algebras and representation theory.

-My recent work concerns topological defects in two-dimensional conformal field theories and their relation to algebraic structures associated with the Monster module.
+My previous work concerns topological defects in two-dimensional conformal field theories and their relation to algebraic structures associated with the Monster module.